A holiday guide to Cuba Adults Only Hotels, right across its numerous beach resorts as well as in the colonial town of Trinidad.

 Although this list is by no means comprehensive, it does cover what we feel are the best Adults Only hotels in Cuba.

 The nearest beach resort to Havana, Jibacoa is home to just a couple of properties including our best-selling beach hotel in Cuba, Memories Jibacoa.
-Enjoying one of the most picturesque beach settings in Cuba, Memories Jibacoa is an Adults Only hotel restricted to guests aged 16 years and above.
+Enjoying one of the most picturesque beach settings in Cuba, Memories Jibacoa is an Adults Only hotel restricted to guests aged 16 years and above and makes for a great combination with Havana.

 Two hours’ drive from Havana, Varadero is oldest resort as well as its largest.
 Stretching for some 20kms, Varadero beach is home to a number of Adults Only hotels, almost all at the upper end of the market.